microsoft/CodeBERT/GraphCodeBERT/clonedetection/README.md

 Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by F1 score.

+***!News: we have update the evaluater script.
+Since it's a binary classification, we use binary F1 score instead of "marco" F1 score.***

 ## Dataset

 The dataset we use is [BigCloneBench](https://www.cs.usask.ca/faculty/croy/papers/2014/SvajlenkoICSME2014BigERA.pdf) and filtered following the paper [Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree](https://arxiv.org/pdf/2002.08653.pdf).